nisaefendioglu/iMaps/README.md

 # Google-Maps

-##### Using Google Maps API to run a map within the application, a location information search application.
+##### By running a map within the app using the Google Maps API, it displays a location search and the distance between marked points.
 <br>

 Screenshots of the app :